JanHerca/urantiapedia/output/wikijs/en/article/How_big_is_Orvonton.md

 Here is what *The Urantia Book* has to say about them,

-> “Far out in space, at an enormous distance from the seven inhabited Superuniverses, there are assembling vast and unbelievably stupendous circuits of force and materializing energies.”
-[UB 12:1.14](/en/The_Urantia_Book/12#p1_14)
+> “Far out in space, at an enormous distance from the seven inhabited Superuniverses, there are assembling vast and unbelievably stupendous circuits of force and materializing energies.” <a id="a231_187"></a>[UB 12:1.14](/en/The_Urantia_Book/12#p1_14)
 >
 > “Still greater activities are taking place beyond these regions, for the Uversa physicists have detected early evidence of force manifestations more than fifty million light-years beyond the outermost ranges of the phenomena in the first outer space level.
-These activities undoubtedly presage the organization of the material creations of the second outer space level of the master universe.”
-[UB 12:1.15](/en/The_Urantia_Book/12#p1_15)
+These activities undoubtedly presage the organization of the material creations of the second outer space level of the master universe.” <a id="a233_396"></a>[UB 12:1.15](/en/The_Urantia_Book/12#p1_15)

 It's interesting that the *Grolier Encyclopedia* phrase, “an incredible outpouring of energy”, and *The Urantia Book* phrase, “unbelievably stupendous circuits of force and materializing energies”, are so similar.

 Finally, *The Urantia Book*, the Revelators tell us,

-> “We can observe its immensity, we can discern its extent and sense its majestic dimensions, but otherwise we know little more about these realms than do the astronomers of Urantia.”
-[UB 12:2.5](/en/The_Urantia_Book/12#p2_5)
+> “We can observe its immensity, we can discern its extent and sense its majestic dimensions, but otherwise we know little more about these realms than do the astronomers of Urantia.” <a id="a239_184"></a>[UB 12:2.5](/en/The_Urantia_Book/12#p2_5)

 ## Links